pastthepixels/proton/README.md

 ```

 # How do I contribute?
-- Make new contributions to the `beta` branch; do not add commits to the `stable` branch.
+- Make new contributions to the `beta` branch: don't add new commits to the `stable` branch.
 - Make sure your code hasn't broken the engine by running self-tests first.
 - All code is written in [Mr.doob's Code Style™](https://github.com/mrdoob/three.js/wiki/Mr.doob's-Code-Style%E2%84%A2).

 # What are the goals/disclaimers for the Proton engine?
 - The Proton engine is designed to be cross-platform (or more specifically, cross-programming-language) via MapScript so that developers can use the same code across different platforms and "base-engines".
-- All stable releases are guaranteed to not be changed in such a way as to break code designed for older versions.
+- All stable releases are guaranteed to not be changed in such a way as to break code designed for older versions, unless a migration guide is issued.